mpizala/kxctl/README.md

-  -i, --include pattern   Include contexts matching pattern (can be used multiple times) -e, --exclude pattern   Exclude contexts matching pattern (can be used multiple times) -f, --force             Force execution of write operations -h, --help              Display help information
+  -i, --include pattern   Include contexts matching pattern (can be used multiple times) -e, --exclude pattern   Exclude contexts matching pattern (can be used multiple times) -f, --force             Force execution of write operations -A, --all-namespaces    Show resources across all namespaces (status command) -h, --help              Display help information
 ```